Schw4lbe/CSV-Processing/dev-log.md

 3. check if else hase same build up and minimize code
 4. check if all errors are logged

+- try catch block with pdo exception for detailed error handling in every single query
+- also update docu with new code lines regarding try catch
 - refactor code
 - write documentation